Generate Trend Raster (Map Viewer)

 • P-value of slope coefficient—Specifies whether the p-value statistic for the slope coefficient of the trend line will be calculated.
 If selected, the p-value will be calculated and included as one of the bands of the trend imagery layer.

-• Ignore NoData indicates whether the missing values are ignored in the analysis or considered part of the analysis.
+• Ignore NoData specifies whether the missing values will be ignored in the analysis or considered part of the analysis.

 Result layer